ddrppx/basic-node/README.md

 # basic-node

-Basic node (Vanilla js, maybe futurely typescript) backend project with express for http requests and responses and sequelize for database administration/configuration.
+Basic node is a typescript backend project with express for server handling and sequelize for database administration/configuration.

+Studying Node/Typescript for future projects.

 # Executing